OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.md

 SAMM was defined with flexibility in mind such that it can be utilized by small, medium, and large organizations using any style of development.

 SAMM v1.0 was originally developed, designed, and written by Pravir Chandra.
 As part of the v1.1 release, this How-To Guide splits off the SAMM implementation guidance from the SAMM Core Model document.
-Bessides the How-To Guide and the Core Model document, several other tools and documents have been made available during the last years:
+Besides the How-To Guide and the Core Model document, several other tools and documents have been made available during the last years:
 ✦The new Quick-Start Guide walks you through the core steps to execute your SAMM based secure software practice ✦The updated SAMM Tool Box can be used to perform SAMM assessments and create SAMM roadmaps ✦Lots of OWASP resources are linked from the OpenSAMM project page on the OWASP web site.
-You can be used to implement SAMM roadmaps.
+You can use these to implement SAMM roadmaps
-✦With the SAMM Benchmark you can compare your maturity and progress with other similare organizations and teams.
+✦With the SAMM Benchmark data you can compare your maturity and progress with other similar organizations and teams

 FIXME
 (INSERT DIAGRAM FROM PPT)

 As an open project, SAMM content shall always remain vendor-neutral and freely available for all to use.

 # Applying the Model